-- The next configuration steps allow you to customize the entire task in depth by writing a title and description for its execution by combining text input and data points from the shared template.
+- The following configuration steps allow you to deeply customize the entire task by writing a title and description for its execution by combining text input and data fields from the shared template.

 - For the example we are showcasing in the article, we have configured the following review task to be applied to each "Website Design Proposal" drafted from the shared template with the same name:

-- In the next configuration step, you will have the ability to invite assignees and followers by email:
+- In the following configuration step, you will have the ability to invite assignees and followers by email:

 - Or by searching for a variable from the shared template associated with them, for our example: